MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-flex-container.md

 You can also add flex containers directly to the html of your webpage.
 In order for design studio to recognize and allow canvas editing of custom flexbox divs, the CSS class "**ppFlexContainer**" needs to be applied.

+>[!IMPORTANT]
+> Without the **ppFlexContainer** class, design studio doesn't recognize the custom divs as flex container components, and they can't be edited in design studio.

 ```
 <div class="row sectionBlockLayout text-start" style="display: flex; flex-wrap: wrap; margin: 0px; min-height: auto; padding: 8px;>